radical-cybertools/radical.pilot/src/sinon/bj/README.md

-Classes all inherit from their respective API couterparts -- the classes there will always raise NotImplemented, which will thus be the default for any class/method whhich is not implemented in v1.
+Classes all inherit from their respective API couterparts -- the classes there will always raise NotImplemented, which will thus be the default for any class/method which is not implemented in v1.

 There are several cases where multiple inheritance is required, for example: